SmartThingsCommunity/smartthings-cli/packages/testlib/README.md

 # @smartthings/cli-testlib

-A library to support testing SmartThings CLI plug-ins with Jest.
+A library to support testing the SmartThings CLI and plugins written for it with Jest.

 ## Usage